I overcame emotional trauma as an abuse survivor to build a life that I love waking up to every single day.

 This is my story and I’d like to invite you in. ⬇

 I want you to know who I really am.
-The highs, the lows, the scars, the bruises, the highlights and the low lights that I can now reflect on in this ever evolving journey of life that you and I are on.
+The highs, the lows, the scars, the bruises.
+All of the experiences I've had that I can now reflect on in this ever-evolving journey of life that you and I are on.

-This page might be different than other life coaches' “About Me”
+This page might be different from other life coaches' “About Me”

 pages and this is why:

-When I've read about a new teacher, spiritual advisor or coach, most of the time, they only spoke about the good times and how much they’ve accomplished on their journey.
+Whenever I read about a new teacher, spiritual advisor, or coach, most of the time, they only speak about the good times and how much they’ve accomplished on their journey.

 My life was idyllic until 8th grade.

-My father or Daddy as I called him was my rock.
-Life in the panhandle of Texas seem to be coming up roses.
+My father or Daddy, as I called him, was my rock.
+Life in the panhandle of Texas seemed to be coming up roses.

 Yellow roses, of course.